afuentes/IKS_IBMCloud/README.md

-# Web App on IBM Cloud Kubernetes Services
+# IBM Cloud Kubernetes Services

 How to deploy a simple NGINX on IBM Cloud Kubernetes Service.